-In addition, your root canal specialist Houston will consider your medical history as well as medications you are presently taking.
+In addition, your root canal specialist Houston at the dentist’s office near me will consider your medical history as well as medications you are presently taking.
 So that your safety for the treatment will be ascertained.
-If it is discovered that you are nervous, an oral sedative may be administered on you.
+If it is discovered that you are nervous, an oral sedative may be administered to you.
 And in some cases, an anti-anxiety drug may be recommended.
-It is very important for you to discuss these alternatives with your dentist before going for the procedure.
+It is very important for you to discuss these alternatives with your dentist near me before going for the procedure.

 What To Expect After Root Canal